epicodus-classroom/dei-curriculum/dei-talks/5_speaking_up.md

 This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
 On some weeks, you will be expected to read a short lesson about that course section's DEI topic.
-Then, in the following class session, your instructor will lead a standup on that topic.
+Then, in the next class session, your instructor will lead a standup on that topic.

 This week we will discuss speaking up against hurtful language or behavior.